This year’s shortlist includes eight books from an outstanding entry of 127 titles in translations from 26 different languages.

 The Oxford–Weidenfeld Prize is for book-length literary translations into English from any living European language.
 It aims to honour the craft of translation, and to recognise its cultural importance.
-It was founded by Lord Weidenfeld and is supported by New College, The Queen's College and St Anne's College, Oxford.
+It is funded by Lord Weidenfeld and by New College, The Queen’s College and St Anne’s College, Oxford.
+Click here for further details.